 1. Strengthen your ankles.

-including the ankles.
-Many slip and fall accidents
+your ankles.
+Many slip and fall accidents occur

 foot twists at the ankle -- and their ankle isn't